yjp20/prism/docs/guides/cli.md

-# CLI — Quick start
+# Prism CLI

-We'll present here only the main use case.
-For a the complete list of commands, you can consult the relevant [documentation ⇗][cli-docs].
+Prism CLI for now only has one command: `mock`.

 ## Mock server